Follow along with me in my New York Fashion Week Diary! From brunch in Chelsea, to the piers and on the runway. It was a full and fun day in the city.

 Fashion Week Diary

 Arriving for a busy day in the city, I was delighted by how stunning the weather was.
 A perfect eight degrees and sunshine greeted me and I started to lose myself wandering the crowds near Madison Square Garden – because you just know the people watching in New York City is top notch.
 I dare say I could mingle and mix with strangers in NYC all day long.
+If you are interested in coming out to New York City, and seeing what this place holds for you, you could always stay one of New York’s many wonderful hotels like the Crowne Plaza Times Square Manhattan, so you can experience this beautiful city in style and luxury.

 First Up?
 Brunch at Citizens of Chelsea